truespan/therapytracker/SIGNUP_PAGE_UPDATE.md

 **Message to Display:**
 ```
-Want to add your organization to Therapy Tracker?
+Want to add your organization to TheraP Track?
 Please contact our administrators at: admin@therapytracker.com

 Administrators will create your organization account and provide you with login credentials.